 ● Are the leaves yellow and limp?
 It could be too much or too little water.
 Stick your finger in the soil to find out.

 If it’s not too wet or too dry, it could be a nutrient issue or one of these other reasons for leaf problems.
 We also still have to fertilize clay soil gardens.
-Dosing your plants with organic liquid fertilizer every 2-4 weeks is recommended.
+Dosing your plants with an organic liquid fertilizer every 2-4 weeks is recommended.

 Amendments not recommended for clay soils